amateur80lvl/lxcex/book/ch3-lxc-and-base-container.md

 ```
 lxc.mount.auto=
 ```
-This, however will make `lxcfs`, to fail because it depends on `/proc` and `/sys`.
+This, however will make `lxcfs` to fail because it depends on `/proc` and `/sys`.
 You can fix `/usr/share/lxcfs/lxc.mount.hook`, see https://github.com/lxc/lxcfs/pull/625.

 The position of empty `lxc.mount.auto` directive in the end of file is important.
-Strictly speaking, it should be placed after all `lxc.include` directives, as long as included files usually enable mounting everything after resetting `lxc.mount.auto`.
+Strictly speaking, it should be placed after all `lxc.include` directives, as long as included files usually enable mounting everything.
-You can harden security of your containers by enabling only specific mounts.
+You can harden security of your containers by enabling only specific mounts after resetting `lxc.mount.auto`.
 Refer to `man lxc.container.conf` for details.
 However, all those options aren't sufficient if you want to avoid leaking any sensitive information about the base system to containers.